cyverse-archive/Conrad/README.markdown

 This service will fail under the following circumstances:

 * the parent category ID is not specified in the request body;
-* the new categbory name is not specified in the request body;
+* the new category name is not specified in the request body;
+* the new category name is too long;
 * the parent category can't be found;
 * the parent category directly contains apps;
 * the parent category already contains a subcategory with the specified name;